HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 • Monitor and protect your NAP consistency religiously

-• Invest in quality over quantity – always
+• Invest in quality over quantity, always

-Remember, every citation should earn its place in your strategy.
+Every citation should earn its place in your strategy.
 If a directory doesn’t send traffic, build trust, or improve your visibility, it’s not worth your time.
 Focus your efforts on citations that deliver real value, and you’ll see the results in both your rankings and your bottom line.

 This article was written on: